Most Recently Updated Sunday, April 22, 2018: “Is a Revocable Trust Right for Me?”

-If you are reading this Article, someone has likely told you that you need or should have a “Revocable Trust” or a “Living Trust”.
-In fact, you might have been told a horror story about what will happen if you do not have a Living Trust.
-You also might have attended a seminar where you were told that a Living Trust is a cure-all, and that for a certain dollar amount someone will draft a Revocable Living Trust for you and give it to you in a handsome, faux leather binder.
+If you are reading this Article, someone has likely told you that you need or should have a “Revocable Trust” or a “Living Trust.”
+In fact, people may tell you horror stories about what will happen if you do not have a Living Trust.
+Someone at a seminar might have said to you that a Living Trust is a cure-all and, for a hefty fee that “someone” will draft a Revocable Living Trust for you and give it to you in a handsome, faux leather binder.

-I have been an estate planning attorney for over 20 years.
-I have drafted Revocable Living Trusts as a member of five different state bars.
-I have drafted hundreds of Revocable Living Trusts, but only for clients for whom these trusts were a good fit.
+I have been an estate planning attorney for over 25 years.
+In those 25 years, I have drafted Revocable Living Trusts as a member of five different state bars.
+I have written hundreds of Revocable Living Trusts, but only for clients for whom these trusts were a good fit.
 I have probably told twice as many people that they do not need Revocable Trusts and to avoid the expense of forming the trust because it was not a good fit for the client’s estate plan.
 There is no way to know if you are a good fit for a Revocable Living Trust without careful analysis.
-This is not a one-size-fits-all tool.
+Revocable Trusts are not a one-size-fits-all tool.

-If you attended a seminar and were told that everyone needs a Revocable Living Trust, then you are lucky to have escaped with your wallet.
+If you attended a seminar that concluded that everyone needs a Revocable Living Trust, then you are lucky to have escaped with your wallet.
 If you were told that your Revocable Living Trust would help you avoid Estate or Inheritance Taxes and creditors, you are lucky your car still was still in the lot when you came outside.

 DEBUNKING REVOCABLE LIVING TRUST MYTHS AND HALF TRUTHS:

-Here are some of the things people have been told about Revocable Living Trusts:
+Here are some of the things people say about Revocable Living Trusts:

 A Revocable Living Trust will help me avoid inheritance and estate taxes.
 False.

 A Revocable Living Trust does NOT reduce your inheritance or estate taxes.
-This I think is the worst myth, often touted by those who sell canned revocable living trusts (in faux leather binders).These people feel comfortable telling you this lie because the inheritance and estate taxes are due when you are dead, so you will never know that they lied to you.Remember, the trust is “revocable”.
-Because the trust can be revoked and you can take all the assets back into your own name, the IRS and department of revenue ignore the trust’s existence when calculating not only your estate and inheritance taxes, but also your income taxes.
-If you need more proof, email me and I will send you links to the IRS website that state this fact.
+This I think is the worst myth, often touted by those who sell canned revocable living trusts (in faux leather binders).These people feel comfortable telling you this lie because the inheritance and estate taxes are due when you are dead, so you will never know that they lied to you.Remember, the trust is “revocable.”
+Because you may revoke the trust and you can take all the assets back into your name, the IRS and Department of Revenue ignore the trust’s existence when calculating not only your estate and inheritance tax but also your income taxes.
+If you need more proof, email me, and I will send you links to the IRS website that state this fact.

 A Revocable Living Trust will shelter my assets from my creditors.
 False.

-Again, the “Revocable” Living Trust can be “revoked”, so if you can get the asset back, your creditors can take it.
-The trust provides no protection from creditors during your lifetime or at your death.
+Again, the “Revocable” Living Trust can be “revoked,” so if you can get the asset back, your creditors can take it.
+The trust does not protect from creditors during your lifetime or at your death.

-A Revocable Living Trust will shelter my assets from my nursing home bills and from Medicaid.
+A Revocable Living Trust will shelter my assets from my nursing home bills and Medicaid.
 False.

-Because the trust is “revocable”, when evaluating your Medicaid eligibility all assets you place into the Revocable Living Trust are treated as if they were in your own name.
+Because the trust is “revocable” when evaluating your Medicaid eligibility the formula treats all Revocable Living Trust assets as if they were in your name.
 Use of an “Irrevocable Trust” where you have no right to the assets you gave away into the trust could shelter your assets, but never a “Revocable” trust.
-Again, for further proof simply review the Medicaid website.
+Again, for further proof merely review the Medicaid website.

-Creating a Revocable Trust is all you need to do in order to avoid probate.
+Creating a Revocable Trust is all you need to do to avoid probate.
 False.

 Nothing need be filed with the state if I have correctly set up my Revocable Living Trust.
 Misleading.

-This depends on the rules of the state in which you are a resident at your death.
+Filing a Revocable Trust depends on the rules of the state in which you are a resident at your death.
 If you die a Floridian, Florida law requires that your successor trustee file a notice with the court in the county where you died a resident.
-Other states are beginning to require similar filings and, if your successor trustee wishes to start certain statutes of limitation for creditors, he or she will likely file some paperwork with the states.
+Other states are beginning to demand similar filings and, if your successor trustee wishes to start specific statutes of limitation for creditors, he or she will likely file some paperwork with the states.